-Any Active Member who has maintained his or her membership in good standing for a period of at least two (2) consecutive years at the start of his or her prospective term of office.
+Any Full Member who has maintained his or her membership in good standing for a period of at least two (2) consecutive years at the start of his or her prospective term of office.
 Any elected Board member must have Internet access.

-1. Directors-At-Large shall be elected by the Active Members and shall serve for such terms as provided herein.
+1. Directors-At-Large shall be elected by the Full Members and shall serve for such terms as provided herein.
 Directors-At-Large shall be responsible for facilitating communications and representing concerns of the membership to the Board.

 iii.
 Other Directors

 1. The President, Vice President, Secretary and Chief Financial Officer shall be elected by the Full Members and shall serve for such terms as are provided herein.